faisalazam/Problems/SYSTEM_DESIGN.md

 SQL databases are vertically scalable in most situations.

-If you are writing a stock trading, banking or a Finance-based app or you need to store a lot of relationships, for instance, when writing a social networking app like Facebook, then you should pick a relational database.
+If you are writing a stock trading, banking or a Finance-based app, or you need to store a lot of relationships, for instance, when writing a social networking app like Facebook, then you should pick a relational database.
 Here’s why:

 #### Transactions & Data Consistency